 We deliver our software platform through our professional services organization, which works with OEMs and suppliers to tailor it to the desired requirements, configurations and acoustic characteristics of specific vehicle models.
 For an initial implementation, our professional services engagements typically begin with the porting of our key technologies to the customer's specific hardware platform and the development of specific dialogues and grammar libraries.
 Our professional services teams also work with OEMs on acoustic optimization of a system and application of our audio signal processing technologies.
-Following an initial implementation, our professional services over the course of a head unit program and vehicle model lifecycle through maintenance and enhancement engagements.
+Following an initial implementation, our professional services organization may continue to provide services over the course of a head unit program and vehicle model lifecycle through maintenance and enhancement engagements.